jcyesc/linux-kernel-development-101/labs/kernel-intro/ch13-smp-and-threads/README.md

 ## Per-CPU variables

 When we have SoC that has several CPUs, we can define variables per cpu.
+Typically, Per-CPU data is stored in an array.
+Each item in the array corresponds to a possible processor in the system.
 See the API below:

 ```c